Immigration Law and Its Impact on African Students: Perspectives from Morocco and Ivory Coast

 With our correspondents in Rabat, Nadia Ben Mahfoudh, et in Abidjan, Bineta Diagne

-Some Moroccans wonder what the tightening of immigration and residence conditions on French territory, voted on Tuesday evening by parliamentarians, could change for them, but also, and above all, for the students.
+Some Moroccans wonder what the tightening of immigration and residence conditions on French territory, voted on Tuesday evening by parliamentarians, might change for them, but also, and above all, for the students.
 Nearly 50,000 Moroccans have chosen to continue their university studies in France, the largest foreign student community in France.
 In the country, France is less and less a dream. “ Lately, students are turning away from French and European universities and preferring to go to China.
 Much more than before », explains Othmane Ghalmi, computer graphics student.

 With the adoption of the immigration law, when settling in France, foreign students will have to pay a deposit. back » and will be subject to quotas.
 Enough to harm the attractiveness of French universities, according to a member of the national office of the National Federation of Education in Morocco: “ This law will certainly hamper the dreams and possibilities of families to be able to send their children, students in general, to continue their studies in France. »